jmguevarav/cluster_database/README.md

 # Clusters Zen Garden

-A minimal, machine‑friendly collection of small and medium-size metal clusters, each treated as a “stone” in a computational zen garden.
+A minimal, machine‑friendly collection of small and medium-size metal clusters, each treated as a *stone* in a computational zen garden.

 The periodic table below serves as a quiet guide to the elemental scope of this repository.
 Each highlighted atom represents a family of clusters included in this collection.
 Each arrangement is shaped by its own symmetry, energy, and form.
 Like stones in a garden, these elements are not selected for hierarchy but for harmony, each offering a different perspective on the architecture of matter.